 c) Can it perform the same processes on a recording as you would on any other type of communication, i.e. tagging?

 d) Will it allow effortless use of the same search and discovery tools used for text-based communications?

-You Need More Than a “Written” Record/Did I Really Say That?
+You Need More Than a “Written” Record

 The history of software is littered with over-hyped technologies, and speech analysis is up there with the best.
 First appearing on the scene twenty years ago with Audrey, the automatic digit recognizer, it’s use was confined to large contact centers to analyze simple, repeated customer conversations.
 Put it in, say, a complex financial-transaction scenario and results plummeted.

 Then one thing changed: cloud computing, and with it, machine learning.
 Low-cost compute available on-demand, and with feedback loops.
 With accuracy way up and cost way down, transcription—one of a couple of flavors of speech analytics—is now viable for most firms.